LinkAnJarad/sample-app-ias/README.md

 - `docker compose up --build`

 If there are errors when signing up, run `php artisan migrate` on `pentest_backend` from Docker.
-Note that the email verification uses Mailtrap, which doesn't actually send the email verification link, but just sends the verification email message to my Mailtrap account.
+Note that the email verification uses Mailtrap, which doesn't actually send the email verification link, but just sends the verification email message to LinkAnJarad's Mailtrap account.